-There would be a short term disturbance effect while the FDR 4320 is open for harvest activities.
-(FDR 4320 currently has a seasonal closure and is open for winter recreation.)
-Under all alternatives FDR 4320 would be re-closed with a gate (as specified in the Little Knoll Timber Sale EA).
-Closing this road would reduce disturbance and harassment within interior late-seral habitat.
+There will be a short term disturbance affect while the 4320 road is open for harvest activities.
+Under all alternatives the 4320 road would be closed with a gate (as specified in the Little Knoll Timber Sale EA).
+Closing this road will reduce disturbance and harassment within interior late-seral habitat.
 Likewise, under both action alternatives the 2640-230 network would be closed to summer and fall traffic, but remain open to snowmobile use.
 Harassment and disturbance to wildlife would be reduced during the months of closure.

-Lynx
+Canada Lynx